 - Good health includes physical, social, and mental health.
 Frequent mental distress is a marker of both quality of life and the burden of mental illness.

-- Since 2017, the prevalence of frequent mental distress among Rhode Island adults has decreased.
-However, this prevalence increased from 2018 to 2019 and this is expected to continue to increase due to the ongoing COVID-19 pandemic.
+- Since 2018, the prevalence of frequent mental distress among Rhode Island adults has increased.

 Source: Behavioral Risk Factor Surveillance System (BRFSS), CDC